Skip to content

 Did you know that young people in Senegal are so desperate that they’re crossing deserts and oceans in search of a better life?

 You can only imagine the dangers.
 Some never make it there alive!
-But, in their mind, risking death crossing the Sahara and the Mediterranean beats surviving another year as an impoverished farmer, struggling to make ends meet.
+But in their minds, risking death crossing the Sahara and the Mediterranean beats surviving another year as impoverished farmers struggling to make ends meet.

-Last year, I traveled village to village and met with teenagers and young men and women.
-Sitting on the dirt floors of huts, in Wolof language, they shared the challenges they face.
+Last year, I traveled from village to village and met with teenagers and young men and women.
+Sitting on the dirt floors of huts, they shared their challenges in the Wolof language.

 Mate Mbaye holding a plant

 They’ve never gone to school.
-All they know is farming peanuts and maize which turned their families’ farms into a barren landscape.
-Many leave the village in the offseason and compete for low paying and dangerous jobs.
+All they know is farming peanuts and maize, which has turned their families’ farms into barren landscapes.
+Many leave the village during the offseason and compete for low-paying, dangerous jobs.

 Mate Mbaye with Trees for the Future staff

-Not far from where I spoke with youth about their desperation, I met Mate Mbaye and his kids.
-I saw hope.
-And I saw a solution: Planting forest gardens.
+Not far from where I spoke with the youth, I met Mate Mbaye and his kids.
+I saw hope — and a solution: planting forest gardens.

-Mate has nine people in his immediate family, but when his uncle died he started taking care of his relatives and now has 25 mouths to feed.
+Mate has nine people in his immediate family.
+When his uncle died, he took in his relatives and now has 25 mouths to feed.

 Mate Mbaye with his family